Kazi Nazrul Islam Airport: Plan

-The airport has been built over 650 acres (can be expanded more at the future) at a cost of ₹600 crore.
-The airport has 70% open green space for facilitating fresh green environment within the airport area.
+The airport was built over 650 acres (which can be expanded in the future) at a cost of ₹600 crore.
+The airport has 70% open green space for facilitating a fresh green environment within the airport area.

+Future development

+Sajjan Jindal-led JSW Group is planning to invest in the infrastructure development of Durgapur airport.
+A source close to the development said: "JSW Infra is likely to do some work in Durgapur Airport.
+It may be for development of the airport city along with managing the airport.
+There is a lot of scope in an airport city like developing IT park and other facilities."

 Ownership

 The State Government also has a 26.05% stake through West Bengal Industrial Development Corporation.
 Singapore's Changi Airports International (CAI) has a 30.21% stake in BAPL.
 Other Indian promoters include IL&FS, Pragati Social Infrastructure & Development, Pragati 47, Lend Lease Company India and Citystar Infrastructure.

 Infrastructure

 Terminal

-The 5,750 square metre passenger terminal building first started with 1 million passengers per annum capacity 2015, and with expansions as per 2022 it can now handle up to 2.5 million passengers per annum.
-It has six check-in counters with Common Use Terminal equipment (CUTE) in the departure lounge and two baggage conveyor belts at the arrival hall.
+The 5,750 square metre passenger terminal building has a capacity of 1 million passengers per annum and can be expanded in the future to a capacity to 2.5 million per annum.
+It has six check-in counters with common use terminal equipment (CUTE) in the departure lounge and two baggage conveyor belts at the arrival hall.
 The airport is equipped with category VI firefighting and rescue capability.
+The terminal has ATMs, Wi-Fi services, a ticket booking counter, F & B outlets, and cab booking services.